mysterious-coding/base_entranced/README.md

 ####Improved `/tell` and `/forceteam`
 Use partial client name with `/tell` or `/forceteam` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")

+####More custom character colors
+Some models allow you to use custom color shading (for example, trandoshan and weequay).
+Basejka had a lower limit of 100 for these settings(to ensure colors couldn't be too dark); this limit has been removed in base_entranced.
+Now you can play as a black trandoshan if you want.
+As in basejka, use the clientside commands `char_color_red`, `char_color_green`, and `char_color_blue`

 ####Additional tools for mapmakers
 base_entranced provides mapmakers with powerful tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.